SMART: When is it Actually Worth Expanding a Speculative Tree?: Introduction

 As illustrated in Fig.~\ref{fig:speedup-scaling}, this mismatch is exacerbated by two critical factors in production environments: \textbf{batch-size scalability} and \textbf{hardware heterogeneity}.
 First, as batch sizes increase, the computational overhead of verifying big draft trees grows super-linearly.
 In memory-bandwidth bound regimes (e.g., $b=1$), verifying a large tree is beneficial as it amortizes the high cost of weight loading.
 However, once the batch size exceeds a hardware-specific threshold---approximately $b \ge 8$ for an RTX Pro 6000---the GPU shifts into a \textbf{compute-bound regime}.
 In this state, the arithmetic intensity of verifying a large tree for every sequence in the batch exceeds the device's peak throughput, causing the verification cost to outweigh the gains in acceptance length.
 Second, the ``pivot point" where this bottleneck occurs is highly device-specific.
 For instance, a likelihood-maximizing tree constructed by MSD yielding $1.8\times$ speedup on an RTX Pro 6000 may drop to $1.2\times$ on an L40S at the same batch size of $8$ because the latter saturates its compute units earlier.
 These results underscore that a likelihood-maximizing tree is inherently suboptimal.
 Effective speculative decoding requires hardware-aware draft tree construction that adapts to the specific \textbf{arithmetic intensity} and \textbf{saturation limits} of the underlying GPU.

 In this paper, we adopt a \textbf{system-oriented} view of speculative decoding.
-Instead of asking \emph{how to maximize acceptance length}, we ask: \emph{When is it computationally worth expanding the draft tree, and which expansions measurably improve end-to-end speedup under the current hardware and batching regime?}
+Instead of asking \emph{how to maximize acceptance length}, we ask: \emph{When is it computationally worth expanding the draft tree, and which expansions measurably improve end-to-end speedup under the current hardware and batching regime?} Our goal is to automate the manual, latency-aware deployment tuning that practitioners currently perform offline into an \emph{online}, \emph{context-adaptive} marginal decision rule.

 \textbf{Contributions.} We propose \textbf{SMART}, a \textbf{S}ystem-aware \textbf{M}arginal \textbf{A}nalysis framework for \textbf{R}untime \textbf{T}ree construction in speculative decoding.
 SMART constructs a speedup-maximizing draft tree \emph{at inference time} using a principled marginal benefit--cost rule.
 Importantly, SMART is \textbf{training-free}: it requires no changes to the draft model or target model weights, making it an \emph{out-of-the-box} drop-in improvement for existing speculative decoding pipelines (e.g. MSD~\cite{lin2025speculative} and EAGLE-3~\cite{li2025eagle}).
 Our main contributions are three-fold.